1. Architecture

 Docker Compose settings

-• image: The name of the image used by the web application.
+image: The name of the image used by the web application.
 It is necessary to rename the image according to the names of the registries used.
-For images hosted in an Azure container registry, the name is constructed as follows:
+The DQE Docker images are hosted in an Azure Container Registry.
+The image name is constructed as follows:

-• domainname: The name of the domain for the FQDN.
-Azure Rated Result:
+domainname: The domain name used for the FQDN.
+Expected format:

 Worker